Kohort-Learn/C1---Contacts-Invite-Component-Challenge/README-TEMPLATE.md

 - [Next.js](https://nextjs.org/) - React framework
 - [TailwindCSS](https://tailwindcss.com/) - For styles

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**
+**Note: Delete this note and replace the list above with your own choices**

 ## What I learned